yunpengn/blog/source/_posts/literature-review-join-reorder.md

 categories: Technical
 ---

 Recently, I was looking at some research papers on the join reorderability.
-To start with, let's understand what do we mean by "_join reorderability_" and why it is important.
+To start with, let's understand what do we mean by _"join reorderability"_ and why it is important.

 ## Background Knowledge